rad-a/weather-dashboard/README.md

 # 06 Server-Side APIs: Weather Dashboard

 This application allows the user to view current weather conditions as well as the 5-day forecast for any city.
+The live application can be found [here](https://rad-a.github.io/weather-dashboard/).

 ## User Story